Lukas Franks PI

 “Do either of you have another place?”

-“And where is this loft?”
+“And where is your loft?”

 “It is in Redcent, Mr. Lukas, man.”